 The season of giving brings cheer for many, but before the holidays arrive, we need to discuss how holiday shopping can severely damage a credit score.
-More importantly, buyers, especially a first time home buyer with limited credit could receive a credit denial for a home purchase.
+More importantly, buyers with limited credit could receive a credit denial for a home purchase.
 Talk about “Bah Humbug!”
-Therefore, we want to help everyone understand the effect that holiday shopping sprees have on credit scores.
-Don’t worry; we have tips to safeguard your home purchase.
+To prepare you for the holiday shopping season, we’ve compiled a few best practices to help you stay on track and achieve your goal of homeownership.

 Opening New Credit Hurts Credit Scores

-On the surface, $540 in new credit card balances looks pretty good, but we just described a scenario which could hurt credit scores by 50, 100, or more points.
-That’s without any late payments!
+On the surface, $270 in new credit card balances looks pretty good, but we just described a scenario that could hurt credit scores by 50, 100, or more points (and that’s without any late payments).
 There are three key areas negatively affected, which make up 55% of a credit score.

 - Credit inquiries

 - Credit utilization

 There must be a credit inquiry to receive the credit card.
 When the credit inquiry takes place, the store will pull your credit to determine approval.
 Credit inquiries make up 10% of an individual’s credit score.